In this section

 Section 91ZZO(e) includes new documentary evidence requirements that a notice to vacate issued under s 91ZZB must be accompanied by documentary evidence which supports the reason for giving the notice to be valid.

-The documentary evidence requirements are new conditions under s 91ZZO(e) and as such, there is no case commentary on these matters.
+The documentary evidence requirements are new conditions under s 91ZZO(e).
 Documentary evidence in support of a sale notice to vacate was not required under s 259 of the RTA (repealed) or s 549(2)(j) of the temporary COVID-19 RTA laws (repealed), which contained similar sale of property provisions.

 We recommend you check the up-to date list of approved documentary evidence which the Director publishes—